 Perryville Pumpkin Farm has always been very much a family operation—in our early years, all 5 Koenigs could be found in the patch picking pumpkins nearly every day after school in September and October, and selling them on the weekends.
 Jarod coordinated much of the operation himself while he was in high school, laying much of the foundation for how we still do things today.
 After he left for college, Dianna took over the day-to-day operation of the pumpkin farm.
 The past few years have seen significant growth, including the addition of the corn maze, two gift shops, mini-golf course, pumpkin bowling, and more.
 Our good friends Dan and Laura Miesner and their daughter Lydia now help us on the farm when visitors arrive, especially on weekends.
 We sell Laura’s line of homemade jams, jellies, produce and handiwork called “Naturally Laura’s.”
 Educating the public about agriculture has become an increasingly important part of our mission through the years.

 The boys have remained heavily involved in the pumpkin farm, even as Tyson and Jarod have moved away from Perry County.
 Jarod designed and constructed the mini-golf course and designs our corn maze every year, and is the primary force behind implementing most of our new activities.
 Tyson is the primary manager of our online presence and works at the farm every weekend in the fall and also helps order seeds and plant every spring and summer.
 Ryan helps Dianna pick nearly every pumpkin we grow, and is Brian’s right-hand man on the farm in general.
-He plans to transition to a full-time role with the family operation after finishing school.
-Daughter-in-law Jennifer, who grew up on a fruit and vegetable farm in the Missouri Bootheel, has been part of the operation since even before she married Jarod.
+He has transitioned to a full-time farm role after finishing school in December.
+Daughter-in-law Jennifer, who grew up on a fruit and vegetable farm in the Missouri Bootheel, has helped with the operation since even before she married Jarod.
 Their three children– Benjamin, Rebekah, and Elijah– are now the seventh generation of our family to be part of the farm.